Isaac-Ayanda/Client-Server-Architecture/project5.md

 ## Client Server Architecture Implementation

-1. Launch two EC2 linux servers on AWS cloud.
+1. Launch two EC2 linux ubuntu servers on AWS cloud.
 Rename one as MYSQL-SERVER and the other as MYSQL-CLIENT.

 ![Setup](./images/launch-2-instances.jpg)
 ![Setup](./images/launch-2-instances2.jpg)